Musicislife6984/RaspberryPiCM4Handheld7Inch/README.md

 To build the handheld you will need the items listed as required in the Bill of Materials along with the following tools:

 Reflow Station or Reflow Oven<br/>
-Solding Iron<br/>
+Soldering Iron<br/>
 Solder Paste<br/>
 Tweezers<br/>
 Small Philips Screw Driver<br/>
 Small Flathead Screw Driver<br/>
-Super Glue (preferrably CA glue with Accelerator)
+Super Glue (preferably CA glue with Accelerator)

 There are items in the Bill of Materials that are listed as optional (such as the Wifi chip).
 These items are not required to get a working device but can be used if desired.
 At this time I will not provide directions on how to use the optional components so use at your discretion.